Current as of: March 13, 2025 - 19:54

 If you would like further information on joining this trip, please speak to your sales representative.

-There’s a group departure transfer to Paris Charles de Gaulle Airport for customers who Exodus booked onto a chosen flight to London, UK.
+There’s a group departure transfer to Saint Pierre des Corps train station in Tours, which operates direct services to Paris Charles de Gaulle Airport, taking 1hr 45min.
 Please speak to your sales representative if you wish to join.
-If the group departure transfer does not suit your flight time, speak to your sales representative to arrange an alternative transfer.
+If the group departure transfer does not suit your departure time, speak to your sales representative to arrange an alternative transfer.

 Full joining instructions including local emergency numbers will be sent to you as part of our Final Joining Instructions.
 If you do not receive these at least a week before departure, or require them earlier please contact our office or your travel agent.